MARINA WATSON

 Location Manager

-Featured in The New Yorker, and winner at Aspen Shortsfest 2022.
+An award-winning short film featured in The New Yorker.
 My work involved scouting environments that could visually reflect the protagonist Stefan’s loneliness and existential struggle, from the solitary bin-strewn alley to the mysterious forest where a gleaming diamond changes his fate.
 Each location enhanced the film’s blend of magical realism and bleak humor.

 Director

-A micro documentary short exploring the unique fishing tradition of this coastal community, capturing the rich cultural heritage and everyday life of the Xávega fishermen through Mario’s perspective.
+A micro documentary short exploring the unique fishing tradition of this coastal community, capturing the rich cultural heritage and everyday life of the Xávega fishermen through Mario’s perspective, commissioned by Culture Trip.

 Contributed to one of The New York Times’ most powerful pieces on drug policy reform, working with two-time Pulitzer Prize-winning journalist Nicholas Kristof to produce a high-impact story on Portugal's pioneering drug decriminalization policy.
 From active heroin users to public health outreach workers, I secured high-trust interviews that brought depth and humanity to the piece.